SpoonX/aurelia-charts/README.md

 1. `jspm install aurelia-charts aurelia-charts-c3`
 2. .plugin('aurelia-charts') and .plugin('aurelia-charts-c3');
-3. create a model with definitions and data (how to do this depends on the chart library one is using)
+3. define dimensions, data and a chart type on the view model.
-4. `<chart-element settings.bind="vmSettings"
+4. `<chart-element dimensions.bind="dimensions" type.bind="type" data.bind="data"`

-    type="line"></chart-element>`
+If you are wondering what [dimensions](doc/dimensions.md) and types are and how to define them, don't worry well cover those in other chapters.

 ## Documentation